-2.Use the Add button to select the DBC file.
+3.Use the Add button to select one or more database files.

 Note: If you select a node to be simulated by this Transform, be sure that the same node is not simulated by MxVDev.
 See Network Configuration.
 Selecting a node in both places can result in duplicate messages on the bus.